-Long after Joseph Smith's death, when the civil war began, newspapers picked up this prophecy and published it, asking the question, "Have we not had a prophet among us?"27 The details of what he prophesied and what happened were very striking to those in the middle of the events, as they are to us today.
+Long after Joseph Smith's death, when the civil war began, newspapers picked up this prophecy and published it, asking the question, "Have we not had a prophet among us?"
+The details of what he prophesied and what happened were very striking to those in the middle of the events, as they are to us today.
 Pity more in the country didn't answer that question in the positive and explore in more than a passing interest the life and mission of Joseph Smith, the Prophet.

-24 McConkie and Ostler, Revelations, 624; Robinson and Garrett, A Commentary, 3:89.
+&lt;sup>29 McConkie and Ostler, Revelations, 624; Robinson and Garrett, A Commentary, 3:89.

-25 Revelation, 25 December 1832 [D&C 87], JSP, D2:330n225; McConkie and Ostler, Revelations, 624-625; Robinson and Garrett, A Commentary, 3:90.
+&lt;sup>30 Revelation, 25 December 1832 [D&C 87], JSP, D2:330n225; McConkie and Ostler, Revelations, 624-625; Robinson and Garrett, A Commentary, 3:90.

-26 Robinson and Garrett, A Commentary, 3:92, quoting President Ezra Taft Benson.
+&lt;sup>31 Robinson and Garrett, A Commentary, 3:92, quoting President Ezra Taft Benson.

-27 Robinson and Garrett, A Commentary, 3:86.
+&lt;sup>32 Robinson and Garrett, A Commentary, 3:86.